Onkmr/Public-Trading-Research-Alibek-Abdirov/strategy-research-and-refinement-case.md

 To test and refine a simple price action strategy, and identify the market conditions in which it performs more reliably.

 ## Terminology
-This research uses several Price Action concepts and abbreviated candlestick timeframe terms:
+This case uses several Price Action concepts and abbreviated candlestick timeframe terms:

 - **FVG (Fair Value Gap)** — a support/resistance zone in Price Action
 - **Order Block (OB)** — a candlestick pattern in Price Action used as confirmation of a support/resistance zone